-- 142. The maximum speed should be actually achievable by the end-user at least some of the time (e.g. at least once a day).
-An ISP is not required to technically limit the speed to the maximum speed defined in the contract. - 143.
+- 145. The maximum speed is the speed that an end-user could expect to receive at least some of the time (e.g. at least once a day).
+An ISP is not required to technically limit the speed to the maximum speed defined in the contract. - 146.
 NRAs could set requirements on defining maximum speeds under Article 5(1), for example that they are achievable a specified number of times during a specified period.